Quodlibet I

 Utrum fuerit in Christo una filiatio qua referretur ad Patrem et matrem, an duae

-Whether there was in Christ one filiation or two by which he was referred to his Father and to his mother
+Whether in Christ there is one sonship by which he is related to his Father and his mother, or two

 Ad primum sic procedebatur.
 Videtur quod in Christo sint duae filiationes.

-To the first it is proceeded thus.
-It seems that in Christ there are two filiations.
+To the first we proceed thus.
+It seems there are two sonships in Christ.

 Multiplicata enim causa relationum, multiplicantur relationes; generatio autem est causa filiationis; cum igitur alia sit generatio qua Christus natus est aeternaliter a Patre, alia qua natus est temporaliter a matre, erit etiam alia filiatio qua refertur ad Patrem et alia qua refertur ad matrem.

 Obj.
-1: For with the cause of relations multiplied, the relations are multiplied; yet generation is the cause of filiation; since therefore the generation by which Christ is born eternally from his Father is one thing, and that by which he is born temporally from his mother is another, there shall be also one filiation by which he is referred to his Father and another by which he is referred to his mother.
+1: When the causes of relations are multiplied, the relations are multiplied.
+But generation is the cause of sonship.
+Therefore, since the generation by which Christ is born eternally from his Father is one thing, and the generation by which he is born temporally from his mother is another, there will likewise be one sonship by which he is related to his Father, and another by which he is related to his mother.

 Obj.
-2: That which receives in time something absolute without change of itself, much more without change of itself can receive temporally some relative property.
-But the Son of God in time receives something absolute without change of himself, because upon Luke 1:32: he shall be great and shall be called the son of the Most High, Ambrose says: not for this reason shall he be great: that before the birth of the Virgin he was not great, but because the power which the Son of God naturally has, man was about to receive in time.
-Therefore much more in time could the Son of God receive without change of himself a new filiation, such that two filiations are fitting for him, one eternal and the other temporal.
+2: What receives in time some absolute property without changing, even more can receive in time some relative property without changing.
+But the Son of God receives in time an absolute property without changing, for on Luke 1:32: he shall be great and shall be called the son of the Most High, Ambrose says: not for this reason shall he be great, namely, that before the birth of the Virgin he was not great, but rather, because the power which the Son of God naturally has, man was about to receive in time.
+Therefore, even more could the Son of God receive in time a new sonship without changing.
+Thus, two sonships are appropriate for him: one eternal and the other temporal.

 Sed contra.
 A quo aliquid habet quod sit tale, ab eius unitate habet quod sit unum tale; sed filiatione aliquis habet quod sit filius; ergo una filiatione est unus filius.
 Sed Christus est unus filius, et non duo.
 Ergo in Christo non sunt duae filiationes, sed una tantum.

-But on the contrary: That by which something has that it should be such, from the unity of this it has that it should be such a one; but by filiation someone has that he should be a son; therefore by one filiation he is one son.
+On the contrary: The unity which causes something to be such a thing, also causes it to be one such thing.
+But by sonship someone is a son.
+Therefore, by one sonship he is one son.
 But Christ is one son, and not two.
-Therefore in Christ there are not two filiations, but one only.
+Therefore, in Christ there are not two sonships but one only.

 Responsio.
 Dicendum quod relationes differunt in hoc ab omnibus aliis rerum generibus, quia ea quae sunt aliorum generum, ex ipsa ratione sui generis habent quod sint res naturae, sicut quantitates ex ratione quantitatis et qualitates ex ratione qualitatis.
 Sed relationes non habent quod sint res naturae ex ratione respectus ad alterum: inveniuntur enim quidam respectus qui non sunt reales, sed rationis tantum, sicut scibile refertur ad scientiam non aliqua reali relatione in scibile existente, sed potius quia scientia refertur ad ipsum, secundum Philosophum in V Metaphysicae.
 Sed relatio habet quod sit res naturae ex sua causa, per quam una res naturalem ordinem habet ad alteram, qui quidem naturalis et realis ordo est ipsa relatio; unde dextrum et sinistrum in animali sunt relationes reales, quia consequntur quasdam naturales virtutes, in columna autem sunt respectus rationis tantum, secundum ordinem animalis ad ipsam.

-Response: It must be said that relations differ in this from all other genera of things, because those things which are of other genera, out of the very ratio of their genus have that they should be things of nature, just as quantities out of the ratio of quantity and qualities out of the ratio of quality.
-But relations do not have that they should be things of nature out of the ratio of respect unto another: for there are found certain respects which are not real, but of ratio only, just as the knowable is referred to knowledge not by some real relation existing in the knowable, but rather because knowledge is referred to it, according to the Philosopher in the fifth book of the Metaphysics.
-But relation has that it should be a thing of nature out of its cause, through which one thing has a natural order to another, which natural and real order indeed is relation itself; whence right and left in an animal are real relations, because they follow certain natural powers, yet in a column they are respects of ratio only, according to the order of an animal to it.
+I answer that relations differ in this from all other genera of things.
+For things which belong to other genera are, from the very character of their genus, things of nature, such as quantities from the account of quantity and qualities from the account of quality.
+But relations are not things of nature from the character of a relation to another thing.
+For there are certain relations which are not real but only of the mind, just as something knowable is related to knowledge not by some real relation that exists in the knowable thing, but rather because the knowledge is related to the knowable thing, according to the Philosopher in the fifth book of the Metaphysics.
+Yet a relation is a thing of nature from its cause, whereby one thing has a natural order to another thing, and this natural and real order is, indeed, the relation itself.
+Hence right and left in an animal are real relations because they follow certain natural powers, but in a column they are relations of the mind only, according to the animal’s position in relation to the column.

 Ex eodem autem habet aliquid quod sit ens et quod sit unum, et ideo contingit quod est una relatio realis tantum propter unitatem causae.
 Sicut patet de aequalitate: propter unam enim quantitatem est in uno corpore una aequalitas tantum, quamvis sint multi respectus secundum quos diversis corporibus dicitur esse aequale; si autem secundum omnes illos respectus multiplicarentur realiter relationes in uno corpore, sequeretur quod in uno essent accidentia infinita vel indeterminata.
 Et similiter magister est una relatione magister omnium quos idem docet, quamvis sint multi respectus.
 Sic etiam et unus homo secundum unam realem relationem est filius patris sui et matris suae, quia una nativitate unam naturam ab utroque accepit.

-Yet out of the same thing something has that it should be a being and that it should be one, and for this reason it happens that there is only one real relation on account of unity of cause.
-Just as is clear concerning equality: for on account of one quantity there is in one body only one equality, although there be many respects according to which it is said to be equal to diverse bodies; yet if according to all those respects real relations were to be multiplied in one body, it would follow that in one thing there would be infinite or indeterminate accidents.
-And similarly a master is by one relation master of all whom this same one teaches, although there be many respects.
-So also one man according to one real relation is the son of his father and of his mother, because by one nativity he has received one nature from both.
+Yet something has being and unity from the same thing, and thus it happens that there is only one real relation because of the unity of the cause.
+This is clear in the case of equality: for since there is only one quantity in one body, there is only one equality, even though there are many references according to which it is said to be equal to different bodies.
+But if real relations in one body were multiplied according to all those references, it would follow that there would be infinite or indeterminate accidents in one thing.
+Similarly, a teacher is by a single relation the teacher of everyone he teaches even though there are many references.
+So also, one man is the son of his father and his mother according to a single real relation, because by one birth he received one nature from both.

 Sequendo igitur hanc rationem, videretur dicendum quod alia sit filiatio realis in Christo qua refertur ad Patrem et alia qua refertur ad matrem, quia alia generatione nascitur ab utroque, et alia est natura quam habet a Patre et alia quam habet a matre.

-By following this ratio, therefore, it would seem that it must be said that the real filiation in Christ by which he is referred to his Father is one thing and that by which he is referred to his mother is another, because he is born from each by a different generation, and the nature which he has from his Father is one thing and that which he has from his mother is another.
+By following this reasoning, it seems we must say there is a real sonship in Christ by which he is related to his Father, and another by which he is related to his mother, for he is born from each by a different generation, and the nature which he has from his Father is one thing while that from his mother is something else.

 Sed alia ratio reformat pactum.